fusioncharts/dev_centre_docs/getting-started/angular/angularjs/your-first-chart-using-angularjs.md

 ### Setup the main module

-In this step, we will setup the main module to create the **world** map.
+In this step, we will setup the main module to create the **World Map**.

-Create module and controller for the template.
+Create the module and the controller for the template.
 The code for the `script.js` file is given below:

 ```
 /*